Translated by Jasmine Nishino

 The latter is done for sushi and various noodle dishes.
 Soba, somen, udon, hiyamugi noodles eaten cold with dipping sauce, many people add scallions, ginger, wasabi, ground daikon radish, spicy pepper flakes and sea weed according to their preference.

-The purpose of yakumi is not just so you can enjoy the change in flavor.
+Adding yakumi is not just so you can enjoy the change in flavor and fragrance.
 Some yakumi have medicinal value and are said to have good effects on the health.

 Yakumi are important condiments that support the main dish by protecting its freshness while maintaining our health.
 By adding just a dash, the yakumi is able to draw out the depth and umami of the dishes.
 It is a treat found from the wisdom of the people of the past.